What are Profitability Ratios?

 What are the Most Commonly Used Profitability Ratios and Their Significance?

-Most companies refer to profitability ratios when analyzing business productivity, through comparing income to sales, assets, and equity.
+Most companies refer to profitability ratios when analyzing business productivity, by comparing income to sales, assets, and equity.

 Six of the most frequently used profitability ratios are: